 c) Ash bark and woodchips may also be imported from non-EU countries without a phyto-sanitary certificate provided they have been processed into pieces of not more than 2.5cm thickness and width.

-Guidance on the conditions for export of wood and wood products has been updated.
+Get guidance on the conditions for export of wood and wood products.

 The Northern Ireland Executive and the Irish Government have introduced legislation to control the movement of ash wood.
 Ash wood may not be landed from countries where chalara is known to occur unless the wood: